 - File an EEOC complaint: If your employer has still done nothing to remedy the situation, the next step is to file a “Formal Complaint of Sexual Harassment” with the Equal Employment Opportunity Commission detailing everything that was said, done, and experienced.
 Be sure to indicate that your mistreatment was based on your gender.
 Likewise, report any retaliation that you may experience from your harasser or employer to the EEOC.

 - Hire an attorney: By far the most important step when taking action against workplace harassment is to retain the services of a powerful attorney.
 Sexual harassment cases frequently boil down to a matter of your word against your harasser’s, so it is imperative you have an advocate by your side who can strengthen your case.

 Contact Shellist Lazarz Slobin LLP

 If you are being subjected to sexual harassment that is so frequent or severe that it has altered the conditions of your employment, contact the Houston employment law attorneys at Shellist Lazarz Slobin LLP today.
 Our knowledgeable advocates understand the complex laws and regulations that influence your situation and can provide the powerful representation you need to help you pursue a quick and effective solution.
-Find out more about what our team of Super Lawyers® can do for you by calling our office at (713) 352-3433 or by filling out an online form today.
+Find out more about what our team of experienced lawyers can do for you by calling our office at (713) 352-3433 or by filling out an online form today.